MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 + Azure Site Recovery is a disaster recovery solution that provides protection for your virtual machines and applications.
 + Azure Site Recovery replicates your workloads to a secondary site, and in the event of an outage or disaster, you can failover to the secondary site and resume operations with minimal downtime.
 + A Recovery Services vault stores your backup data and minimizes management overhead.

-## Learn more with self-paced training

-+ [Protect your virtual machines by using Azure Backup](https://learn.microsoft.com/training/modules/protect-virtual-machines-with-azure-backup/).
-Use Azure Backup to help protect on-premises servers, virtual machines, SQL Server, Azure file shares, and other workloads.
-+ [Protect your Azure infrastructure with Azure Site Recovery](https://learn.microsoft.com/en-us/training/modules/protect-infrastructure-with-site-recovery/).
-Provide disaster recovery for your Azure infrastructure by customizing replication, failover, and failback of Azure virtual machines with Azure Site Recovery.

-### Review
-In this lab, you have completed:
-+ Use a template to provision an infrastructure.
-+ Create and configure a Recovery Services vault.
-+ Configure Azure virtual machine-level backup.
-+ Monitor Azure Backup.
-+ Enable virtual machine replication.

 ### You have successfully completed the lab